Keyword: Critique

 CMV: cmv36748

-The writer expresses that presenting new works to the recipient, who is esteemed as a leading figure in literature, seems unnecessary as the recipient’s own letters surpass contemporary books in quality.
-However, given the current tumultuous state of European affairs, the writer feels it is appropriate to offer a modest critique of a prevailing system of thought.
-They humbly hope that the recipient might find some value in the critique and are deeply respectful.
+The writer says that sending new works to the recipient, a leading figure in literature, seems unnecessary, since his letters already surpass most contemporary books.
+Still, given the unsettled state of Europe, he feels justified in offering a modest critique of prevailing thought, hoping that the recipient may find some value in it.

 Repository: National Library of Russia